WARNING: This page contains unmarked spoilers.

 - Illustrated in a spectator's comment: Shinji uses heel-and-toe braking just for fun, while Takumi uses it sparingly and strategically.
 Shinji's line of sight is also looser, according to the same person.

-Go's older brother, Rin is a highly skilled driver famous throughout Kanagawa.
+Go's older brother, Rin is a highly skilled driver famous throughout Kanagawa as the Grim Reaper.
 Originally arranged to be Kaori's fiance by their respective fathers, she rejected his proposal for marriage due to her own affections for Ryosuke, despite Rin genuinely falling in love with her.
 After threatening Kaori's father with the prospect of a miserable life at work by his family because of her choice, Kaori commits suicide, turning Rin into a recluse and causing him to withdraw from the street racing scene.
 He has grown to despise Ryosuke, who on the outside, appeared to have moved on from Kaori's death.

 - Dark Is Evil: His R32 is dark gray with powerful specifications.
 Combined with Rin's deadly driving, he becomes very deserving of his Red Baron status.